About Verb Wellington

 Kate McDonald: Co-Director

 Kate McDonald (she/her) is passionate about nurturing creativity, loves supporting new writers and building inclusive, welcoming spaces for artists and audiences.
-She spent four years as the Events Coordinator at Unity Books Wellington and became deeply connected to Pōneke’s vibrant literary community.
-Outside of work, Kate can usually be found reading, knitting, tending her vegetable garden, or watching films.
+First volunteering at LitCrawl six years ago, Kate has long been a part of Verb, working across different capacities including Volunteer Coordinator and Front of House Manager.
+During her bookselling days, she led the festival bookselling teams from 2022 -2024.
+Kate spent four years as the Events Coordinator at Unity Books Wellington and is deeply connected to Pōneke’s vibrant literary community.

 Melanie Hamilton: Trustee